 AHDB Pork, skills and training decision tree

-All training programs are registered and advertised on the PigPro system and on the events pages.
+All training programmes are registered and advertised on the PigPro system and on the events pages.
 Training can be completed as full courses or as individual sessions on an ad-hoc basis.

 The practical pig production training courses result in a ‘Certificate of Attendance’ but trainees can get further recognition by completing the ‘City and Guilds’ Certificate of Competence.